Skip to Content

 What makes it special?
 Kérastase Resistance Therapiste Masque is a butter-textured masque that deeply penetrates hair to restore strength and boost elasticity.
 Suitable for extremely damaged and over-processed hair, the lightweight masque revitalizes hair strands and locks in moisture so you can experience silky smooth, hydrated locks.
 Its FIBRA-KAP™ formula is enriched with six amino acids to replenish protein and promote strong, healthy hair.

-No8 Bond Intense Moisture Mask by Olaplex
+Olaplex No. 8 Bond Intense Moisture Hair Mask

 A multi-benefit, reparative hair mask.